RyanCrowleyCode/age/README.md

 ## Setup: Follow these instructions exactly

+You MUST have Python 3 installed in order to run this program.
+Please go to https://www.python.org/ to download Python 3.

 1. Open your terminal
 1. Clone this repository
 1. `cd` into the directory it creates